mattermost/mattermost/server/cmd/mmctl/docs/mmctl_job_update.rst

 	- in_progress | pending -> cancel_requested
 	- cancel_requested -> canceled

-	Those restriction can be bypassed with --force=true
+	Those restriction can be bypassed with --force=true but the only statuses you can go to are: pending, cancel_requested and canceled.
+This can have unexpected consequences and should be used with caution.

 ::